mithi/robotics-blog/content/blog/bossy/07-multiplexer-2.md

 I hooked everything up to the multiplexers and it was really difficult, not only because of the soldering iron tip at hand, but also because I don't have much available wires left.
 I cut six differently colored dupont cables and soldered the stranded wires which I hooked up to the multiplexer.
-It's a bit of a delicate as of the moment.
-Will fix this to be more sturdy, maybe in the future.
+It's a bit  delicate as of the moment.
+Might fix this to be more sturdy, maybe in the future.

 ## PROTIP: How NOT to solder 101

-step 1: Insist on using the worst soldering iron tip ever because it's the only one available at the moment step 2: Embarrass yourself by posting the result online
+- step 1: Insist on using the worst soldering iron tip ever because it's the only one available at the moment
+- step 2: Embarrass yourself by posting the result online

 ![](/robotics-blog/multiplexers-2.jpg)